-Fiscal Agent The bonds will be issued pursuant to the Fiscal Agency Agreement, dated as of transfer agent and registrar.
+Fiscal Agent The bonds will be issued pursuant to the Amended and Restated Master Fiscal registrar.

-February 3, 2010, as may be amended, restated or modified from time to time, by and among the State of Israel, Computershare Inc. and Computershare Trust Company, N.A. (collectively, "Computershare"), as fiscal agent, paying agent, see "United States Taxation."
-Investors should consult their own tax advisors in determining the non-United States, United States federal, state, local and any other tax consequences to them of the purchase, ownership and disposition of the respect to the authorization and execution of the bonds, which will be governed by the laws of the State of Israel.
+Agency Agreement, dated as of December 24, 2013, as may be amended, further amended and restated or otherwise modified from time to time, by and among the State of Israel, Computershare Inc. and Computershare Trust Company, N.A. (collectively, "Computershare"), as fiscal agent, paying agent, transfer agent and see "United States Taxation."
+Investors should consult their own tax advisors in determining the non-United States, United States federal, state, local and any other tax consequences to them of the purchase, ownership and disposition of the bonds.

-For a discussion of United States tax consequences associated with the bonds, Taxation
+Taxation For a discussion of United States tax consequences associated with the bonds, respect to the authorization and execution of the bonds, which will be governed by the laws of the State of Israel.

-The bonds will be governed by the laws of the State of New York, except with Governing Law
+Governing Law The bonds will be governed by the laws of the State of New York, except with